Skip to content

 2. Choose the observation(s).

-4. Select a destination directory that will contain the extracted sequences.
+6. Select a destination directory that will contain the extracted frames.

 Export transitions matrix#